0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 - [Small oracle](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.html#bridgeable-coins-on-mainnet): Deposit limit of 25 ETH or withdrawal limit of 50 ETH have been met.
 Alternatively, 14 days have passed and [request new oracle](../node-operations/run-a-deposit-or-withdrawal-oracle-node.md#request-new-oracle) has been invoked
 - ZK contract: when the calculations specified in the contract have been completed, or the lifetime paid for by the contract owner runs out
 - [Fee distribution](governance-system-smart-contracts-overview.md#node-operation): when all baker nodes in committee has attempted to produce 100 blocks

-Within the [epoch of any node service](../node-operations/node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) the staked MPC tokens of the node performing the service are _locked_ to the service and cannot be _disassociated_.
-You can end oracle and committee epochs prematurely if enough time has passed.

 ### ETH